core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If the server does not store an Echo Option value for the pair (gid,kid), it considers: i) the time t1 when it has established the Security Context used to protect the received request; and ii) the time t2 when the request has been received.
 Since a valid request cannot be older than the Security Context used to protect it, the server verifies that (t2 - t1) is less than the largest amount of time acceptable to consider the request fresh.

-* If the server stores an Echo Option value for the pair (gid,kid) associated to that same client in the same group, the server verifies that the option value equals that same stored value previously sent to that client.
+* If the server stores an Echo Option value for the pair (gid,kid) associated with that same client in the same group, the server verifies that the option value equals that same stored value previously sent to that client.

 If the verifications above fail, the server MUST NOT process the request further and MAY send a 4.01 (Unauthorized) response including an Echo Option, hence performing a new challenge-response exchange.

 If the verifications above are successful, the server proceeds as follows.
-In case the Replay Window in the Recipient Context associated to the client has not been set yet, the server updates the Replay Window to mark the current Sender Sequence Number from the latest received request as seen (but all newer ones as new), and delivers the message as fresh to the application.
+In case the Replay Window in the Recipient Context associated with the client has not been set yet, the server updates the Replay Window to mark the current Sender Sequence Number from the latest received request as seen (but all newer ones as new), and delivers the message as fresh to the application.
 Otherwise, the server discards the verification result and treats the message as fresh or as a replay, according to the existing Replay Window.

 A server should not deliver requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option.
 A server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is lost, e.g., after a device reboot.
 A client has to be ready to perform the challenge-response based on the Echo Option if a server starts it.